-- Data breach notification obligations may apply if the event exposes personal information to potential unauthorized access or use. - Other cyber incident notification requirements may apply if the event affects critical infrastructure or regulated entities.
+- Data breach notification obligations may apply if the event exposes personal information to potential unauthorized access or use. - Other cyber incident notification requirements may apply if the event affects operators of essential services or regulated entities.

 Some cyber incidents result from criminal activities.
 Victimized organizations should consider reporting cybercrime to applicable authorities.
 The Germany-specific guidance in this Note may be used with the generally applicable resources in the Global Cyber Incident Response and Data Breach Notification Toolkit.